ryanmitchell/docs-1/content/collections/pages/collections.md

 Each collection holds settings that affect all of its entries.
 Like URL patterns by way of [routes](/routing), which fields are available with [blueprints](/blueprints), as well as any desired [date behaviors](#dates).

-You can also set default values like template, blueprint, and published status.
+You can also set default values for system fields like template, blueprint, and published status.

 A collection is defined by a YAML file stored in the `content/collections` directory.
 All accompanying entries will be stored in a sub-directory with a matching name.
 For example, a `blog` collection looks like this: